keypulsations/video_music/README.md

 # Magic Music

 Magic Music is a prototype for the automatic generation of music soundtracks for videos.
-It employs the following:
+The music is not yet sophisticatedIt currently employs the following:

 * ffmeg for video analysis
 * TensorFlow/Magenta for melody and beat creation